wtsi-hpag/Scaff10X/README.md

 	d.
 Alignments with mapping score < score are filtered out to reduce linking errors;
 	e.
 By using the option of "-longread 1", the pipeline performs an aggressive mapping score filtering on small PacBio/ONT contigs.
 	f.
 File cover.dat can be produced when you use "-plot " option This file provides coverage information both for barcode and sequence coverage
 	g.
-The barcode length image file presents length distributions of your working sample It also compares with Human, Hummingbird, fish fAnaTes1 and fish fSimDai1 Human, Hummingbird and fish fAnaTes1 are in good quality, while fSimDai1 is a failed sample.
+File cover.dat can be produced when you use "-plot " option It also compares with Human, Hummingbird, fish fAnaTes1 and fish fSimDai1 Human, Hummingbird and fish fAnaTes1 are in good quality, while fSimDai1 is a failed sample.

 #### Remember: you only need to run scaff10x once (previously we suggested two iterations)